deepinsight/insightface/web-demos/swapping_discord/README.md

 **`2023-04-18`**: Now we support Discord application commands(AKA. slash commands), please remember joining our [Discord group](https://discord.gg/65Ma47ymPc) to get notification.

+## Disclaimer

+By using this service, you acknowledge that you have read, understood, and agreed to the terms and conditions outlined in this disclaimer.

+We would like to emphasize that our service is intended for research and/or entertainment purposes only.
+We do not condone or promote the use of our service for any illegal or unethical activities.
+We strictly prohibit the use of our service to replace faces of individuals without their express permission or consent.
+Additionally, we do not allow the replacement of faces of political figures, public officials, or any other public figures without their permission.

+We also do not assume any responsibility or liability for the consequences that may arise from the use of our service.
+Our service is provided on an "as is" basis, and we do not guarantee the accuracy, completeness, or reliability of the results obtained through the use of our service.

+By using our service, you agree to indemnify and hold us harmless from any claim or demand, including reasonable attorneys' fees, made by any third-party due to or arising out of your use of the service, your violation of these terms and conditions, or your violation of any rights of another.

+In summary, our service is provided for research and entertainment purposes only, and we strictly prohibit the use of our service for any illegal or unethical activities.
+We are not responsible for any consequences that may arise from the use of our service.
+If you agree to these terms and conditions, please proceed to use our service.

 ## Introduction

 For over 99% of people, using Midjourney to create your own portraits is not feasible unless you're a famous celebrity with thousands or millions of photos online.
 But now, with the InsightFaceSwap Discord bot, you can accomplish this task easily with just a few steps.